DV

 What is the difference between IVV and SCHG?

-IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index, while SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index with a capital appreciation approach.
+IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index, while SCHG (Schwab U.S. Large-Cap Growth ETF) tracks Dow Jones U.S. Large-Cap Growth Total Stock Market Index.
 They are issued by iShares and Schwab respectively.

 Can I hold both IVV and SCHG?